polymonster/polymonster.github.io/_projects/pmtech.md

 ---
 title: 'pmtech'
 subtitle: 'Lightweight, multi-platform, data-oriented game engine.'
+description: Lightweight, multi-platform, data-oriented game engine.
 date: 2020-09-14 00:01:00
 featured_image: '/images/pmtech/gifs/post-pro.gif'
 ---

 pmtech is a data-oriented game engine written in c++, it is open source and available on [github](https://github.com/polymonster/pmtech).
-The engine is cross platform and supports windows, macOS, iOS, linux and wasm/webgl with android under development.
+The engine is cross platform and supports windows, macOS, iOS, Linux and WebAssembly/WebGL with Android under development.
 It also has multiple rendering backends with Direct3D11, OpenGL, Metal and Vulkan.

 I have been using it as a framework to experiment and try different rendering techniques.
 It has a data-oriented entity component system and features such as live reloading of c++ code, shaders and render pipeline configs to enable rapid prototyping and development in realtime.
 There is a live video demo of the hot reloading capabilities on [youtube](https://youtu.be/dSLwP4D8Fd4).